-Welcome to the 2018-28 Long-term Plan (LTP).
-This Plan sets out how we plan on managing the Region's natural resources for the next 10 years and what we will do to make our part of New Zealand a great place to live, work and play.
+Welcome to the 2018-28 Long-term Plan (LTP) supporting documentation.
+This document sets out how we plan on managing the Region's natural resources for the next 10 years and what we will do to make our part of New Zealand a great place to live, work and play.